River Douglas, Lancashire: Route

-The River Douglas rises at Douglas Springs, a series of springs on Rivington Moor close to the 1440 ft contour near to the summit of Winter Hill.
+The River Douglas rises at Douglas Springs, a series of springs on Rivington Moor close to the 1440 ft contour close to the summit of Winter Hill.
 The River Yarrow, one of its major tributaries, rises at springs less than a mile (1.6 km) to the north-west.
-Nearby are Anglezarke Reservoir, Upper Rivington Reservoir, and Lower Rivington Reservoir, three reservoirs that form part of the Rivington Chain, a network of reservoirs built to meet the drinking water needs of Liverpool.
-They disrupt the natural drainage patterns of both rivers.
+Nearby are Anglezarke Reservoir, Upper Rivington Reservoir, and Lower Rivington Reservoir, which are part of the Rivington Chain, a network of reservoirs built to supply the drinking water needs of Liverpool.
+This reservoirs alter the natural drainage patterns of both rivers.

-The Douglas descends rapidly, dropping below the 430 ft contour before it empties into the Lower Rivington Reservoir, just to the north of Horwich.
-Below the dam, flow in the river is maintained by compensation water released from the reservoir, and marks the county boundary between Greater Manchester and Lancashire.
+The Douglas descends rapidly, dropping below the 430 ft contour before flowing into the Lower Rivington Reservoir, just north of Horwich.
+Below the dam, the river's flow is maintained by compensation water released from the reservoir, marking the county boundary between Greater Manchester and Lancashire.
 The river is crossed by the M61 motorway near Rivington services, and then turns to the north-west to reach the southern edge of Adlington.
-As it weaves its way in a generally south-westerly direction, it is crossed by the Leeds and Liverpool Canal, on a grade II listed aqueduct designed by John Rennie in the 1790s.
+It flows in a generally southwesterly direction and is crossed by the Leeds and Liverpool Canal, via a grade II listed aqueduct designed by John Rennie in the 1790s.
 The aqueduct has a round arch and is constructed of rock-faced stone.
-Next, it by passes Worthington Lakes, three reservoirs built in the 1860s to provide drinking water for Wigan, and now managed as a country park by United Utilities.
-The river ceases to form the county boundary just before the lakes, and re-emerges from a tunnel below the reservoir dam, passing to the east of Standish.
-It continues southwards to Wigan, where it passes through a long culvert under the railway near Wigan North Western station, is crossed again by the Leeds and Liverpool Canal, and heads north-west, closely paralleled by the canal.
+The river then bypasses Worthington Lakes, three reservoirs built in the 1860s to provide drinking water for Wigan, and now managed as a country park by United Utilities.
+The river ceases to form the county boundary just before the lakes and re-emerges from a tunnel below the reservoir dam, passing east of Standish.
+It continues southwards to Wigan, where it flows through a long culvert under the railway near Wigan North Western station, is crossed again by the Leeds and Liverpool Canal, and heads northwest, closely paralleling the canal.